Alex-Cannon/learn-react-hooks/README.md

 # Learn React Hooks

 Hi!
-I'm [Alexander Cannon](https://alex-cannon.github.io/portfolio) and I made this repo for YOU to easily learn React Hooks.
+I'm [Alexander Cannon](https://alex-cannon.github.io/portfolio) and I made this repo for you to easily learn React Hooks.
 [Watch my free React Hooks Crash Course on YouTube](https://www.youtube.com/watch?v=v-FlQqohL6A&list=PLCl9m6jQF0CKT_5G52qZJsp2ejK9we_pr) to learn everything you need to know about React Hooks.

 Feel free to pull this repo locally and follow along with my videos or just play around with Hooks.